Judge Issuing a Protective Order

-The Van Nuys court handles a lot of domestic violence/spousal abuse cases.
+The Van Nuys Court handles many domestic violence and spousal abuse cases.
 The terms spousal abuse or domestic violence are used interchangeably.
-It really has to do with somebody committing some sort of a battery against a partner – whether it be a boyfriend/girlfriend, husband/wife, wife/wife, husband/husband – it doesn't really matter.
-It has something to do with someone committing a crime against someone who they're with.
+It has to do with somebody committing some battery against a partner.
+This includes a boyfriend/girlfriend, husband/wife, wife/wife, husband/husband – it doesn't matter.
+It has something to do with someone committing a crime against someone they're with.
 Even with family members, I see domestic violence cases filed where a father hits a daughter or siblings attack each other.

 These domestic violence cases in Van Nuys Courthouse are handled very seriously.
 If it's a felony case, it will be in Division 100.
 Division 100 handles all the felonies in the Van Nuys court.
 If it's a misdemeanor case, it will be in Division 101.
 Those courts are right near each other on the third floor of the Van Nuys courthouse.
 I've dealt with hundreds of these types of cases for the last twenty-five years in the Van Nuys courthouse.
 These are real severe cases to deal with because there're a lot of ramifications that are involved.

 The first thing a judge is going to do, and a prosecutor is going to ask for in a domestic violence case – take a situation where a wife accuses a husband of battering her – when the attorney goes in there, the judge is going to order at the end of the hearing, in addition to dealing with bail and setting a new court date – the judge in these domestic violence cases is going to order a protective order and tell the husband that he has to stay 100 yards away from the wife while the case is pending.